t4zn/lumon/replit.md

-# Flora Plant Identification App
+# Lumon Plant Identification App

 ## Project Overview
-Flora is a plant identification web application that uses PlantNet API for accurate plant identification and AI-powered chatbot for botanical assistance.
+Lumon is a plant identification web application that uses PlantNet API for accurate plant identification and AI-powered chatbot for botanical assistance.

 ## Recent Changes
 - **June 25, 2025**: Successfully migrated from Replit Agent to Replit environment